luiz-flamorim/7-digit-display-and-camera/README.md

 #### Video Processing Pipeline

 1. **Video Capture**: Uses p5.js `createCapture()` to access the webcam
-2. **Image Processing**:
-   - Flips the video horizontally (mirror effect)
-   - Applies threshold filter to convert to black/white
-   - Samples pixels to calculate average brightness per grid cell
+2. **Image Processing**: Applies threshold filter to convert to black/white, samples pixels to calculate average brightness per grid cell

 3. **Grid Analysis**:
-   - Divides the 640×480 canvas into a 5×8 grid (40 cells)
+   - Divides the 640×480 canvas into a grid defined by the user
-   - Each cell corresponds to one 7-segment digit
    - Calculates average brightness for each cell region
    - Determines if a cell is "active" based on brightness threshold

 4. **Data Transmission**:
    - Collects indices of active cells into an array
    - Only sends data when the array changes (optimization)
-   - Sends every 6th frame to reduce serial traffic
+   - Sends every 6th frame to reduce serial traffic (controlable by the user)
    - Uses JSON format: `[16, 2, 3, 4, 30, 1]` (array of active digit indices)

 #### Key Functions